2023 Madrid City Council election

-The 2023 Madrid City Council election, also the 2023 Madrid municipal election, will be held on Sunday, 28 May 2023, to elect the 12th City Council of the municipality of Madrid.
-All 57 seats in the City Council will be up for election.
-The election will be held simultaneously with regional elections in at least eight autonomous communities and local elections all throughout Spain.
+A municipal election was held in Madrid on Sunday, 28 May 2023, to elect the 12th City Council of the municipality.
+All 57 seats in the City Council were up for election.
+It was held concurrently with regional elections in twelve autonomous communities and local elections all throughout Spain.

+Overview

+Under the 1978 Constitution, the governance of municipalities in Spain—part of the country's local government system—was centered on the figure of city councils (ayuntamientos), local corporations with independent legal personality composed of a mayor, a government council and an elected legislative assembly.
+In the case of Madrid, the top-tier administrative and governing body was the City Council of Madrid.